gh640/openai-fine-tuning-validate/README.md

 # `openai-fine-tuning-validate`

-A simple script to validate data for OpenAI fine tuning.
+A simple script to validate datasets for OpenAI fine tuning.

 ## Target models